r4vk/PyPictDateVerifEXIFandFilename/README.md

 ## License

-This project is licensed under the [GNU GPL3](LICENSE).
+This project is licensed under the [GPL3](LICENSE).
 Feel free to use, modify, and distribute the code according to the terms of the license.

 ## Contributions